Andy Reid: Playing career

+In high school, Reid played football for coach Hiroshi Tanaka while at Marshall and was named a scholar athlete, MVP, all-league, all-city and All-American.
+Reid was also named all-league in baseball as a pitcher.

 Reid played offensive tackle at Glendale Community College in Glendale, California, and planned to transfer to Stanford but injured his knee.
+While at Glendale, Reid was named all-conference and most inspirational player.
 BYU head coach LaVell Edwards wanted Reid's teammate and best friend Randy Tidwell, and also recruited Reid to the team to help persuade Tidwell to come to BYU.
 At BYU, Reid was a teammate of Jim McMahon and Tom Holmoe.

 Teammates recalled that Reid did not play often but was very analytical, closely studying Edwards and offensive coordinator Doug Scovil.
 BYU won the 1980 Holiday Bowl in his senior year.

 Coaching career

 Early jobs

 Reid had thought of becoming a writer, but continued to question Edwards about football strategy, causing Edwards to suggest coaching as a career.
 After graduating from BYU in 1981, Reid spent one year as a graduate assistant on the school's football coaching staff; colleagues included Scovil, Norm Chow, and Mike Holmgren.
 He spent the next nine years as an offensive line coach with four colleges.

 During his college coaching career, Reid was on the staff of several teams, including San Francisco State, Northern Arizona University, the University of Texas at El Paso, and the University of Missouri.
 In 1986, as coach at Northern Arizona, he coached Frank Pollack, who went on to play for six seasons with the San Francisco 49ers.